karstensensensen/CARG/README.md

 # CARG
-A simple library for parsing command line arguments.
+A simple library for parsing command line arguments for the C++ language.

 ### building
 Uses CMake to generate and build library.